 Unfortunately, the general consensus is that mortgage rates have nowhere to go but up.
-That’s pretty much not debatable, but the big question is when?
+That’s pretty much not debatable, given they can’t go much lower, but the big question is when?

-They could rise quite quickly if the economy gets back on track, which is a must eventually, right?
+They could rise quite quickly if the economy gets back on track in a hurry, which is a must eventually, right?

 Sure, you may save money over the next 5+ years, but after that, you may find that mortgage rates have surged.

-At that point, when your ARM is set for its first adjustment, it will adjust higher.
+At that point, when your ARM is set for its first adjustment, it will most likely adjust higher.
 And potentially a lot higher.

 Don’t Choose an ARM If You Can’t Handle the Higher Payment

 If you can’t handle that interest rate uncertainty, and don’t know if you’ll be selling before the adjustable period ends, an ARM probably isn’t a good choice right now.